Corey Perry: Montreal Canadiens (2020–2021)

 On December 28, 2020, Perry extended his career by signing as a free agent to a one-year, $750,000 contract with the Montreal Canadiens.
 Due to the ongoing pandemic, the NHL temporarily realigned all of its divisions and, to minimize travel, all teams played only within those divisions for the 2020–21 regular season and shortened the regular season from 82 games to 56 games.
 The Canadiens were part of the all-Canadian North Division.
 On January 11, 2021, Perry was waived by the Canadiens for the purpose of putting him on the team's taxi squad.
 Despite starting the season on the taxi squad, Perry had a strong showing during the shortened season, finishing ninth in team scoring with 21 points (nine goals, 12 assists) in 49 games.

 The Canadiens qualified for the fourth berth in the North Division in the 2021 playoffs, entering a first round matchup with the Toronto Maple Leafs as decided underdogs.
-However, for the second year in a row, Perry's team would go on a surprisingly deep run in the postseason, ousting the Leafs in seven games before sweeping the Winnipeg Jets in the second round and then beating the Vegas Golden Knights in six games in the conference finals.
-In game 1 against the Leafs, Perry attempted to jump over Leafs captain John Tavares who had earlier been knocked to the ice, however, Perry's knee clipped Tavares in the head.
+However, for the second year in a row, Perry's team would go on a surprisingly deep run in the postseason, ousting the Leafs in seven games before sweeping the Winnipeg Jets in the second round and then beating the Vegas Golden Knights in six games in the Conference Final.
+In game one against the Leafs, Perry attempted to jump over Leafs captain John Tavares who had earlier been knocked to the ice, however, Perry's knee clipped Tavares in the head.
 Tavares suffered a concussion and had to be stretchered off, and did not return for the rest of the series.
 After the game, Perry felt remorse for his role on the incident: "I don't know what else to do there.
 I tried to jump.
 I know Johnny pretty well and just hope he’s OK."
 On reaching the 2021 Stanley Cup Final, his second consecutive with two different clubs and third overall appearance, Perry reflected that "you come into this League at a young age, and you have success early.
 I went to the conference final my first year, and then we ended up winning my second year.
 You think it's going to happen over and over and over again.
 You just keep the same team together and just ride the wave, but that's not the case."
 Perry faced the Tampa Bay Lightning in the Final for the second consecutive year.
 The Canadiens were ultimately defeated in five games as the Lightning won their second straight Stanley Cup title.
 Following the loss in the Stanley Cup Final, Perry expressed a desire to re-sign with the Canadiens.
 However, general manager Marc Bergevin declined to offer Perry a two-year contract, and he opted to sign elsewhere.